-Northwestern Spain is probably the rainiest Spanish region of all!
+Northwestern Spain mainly consists of Galicia, Asturias, and Cantabria, and it is probably the rainiest Spanish region of all!
 You can expect to go out without a raincoat or an umbrella on 9 days out of the 31 December has.
 The wetness is counterbalanced by warmer temperatures – on average, it stays around 55°F (13°C) throughout December in, say, Santiago de Compostela, even at night.

 Northern Spain can have unexpected heat waves, but you can’t hope to enjoy one during your visit since such weather phenomena are surprising even for locals!
 What you CAN expect is abundant precipitation (literally, it rains every other day in Bilbao), so make sure you pack a raincoat if you want to keep your hands free from a heavy umbrella to take pictures.
 The temperatures range between 45°F (7°C) and 57°F (14°), and the further you move away from the sea the colder it gets.